 Science & Diplomacy accepts unsolicited contributions and these are considered on a rolling basis.
 In all cases, contributions must be original works by the author(s) that have not been published or are not being considered for publication elsewhere.
 Potential authors may contact the editorial staff prior to submission of any manuscript to review ideas and to gauge interest and appropriateness.

-All contributions are reviewed by the editorial staff as well as member(s) of the quarterly's board of reviewers for interest and fit.
+All contributions are reviewed by the editorial staff for interest and fit.
+Pieces are typically also reviewed by independent, external experts.

 Upon submission, it is understood that the contribution is an original work that will be exclusively published by Science & Diplomacy should it be accepted.
 A signed License to Publish will need to be completed prior to publication.